 - Make sure to provide ample quoted material from both Foster’s book and your thesis selection.
 This can’t be stressed enough.
 We want to see that you’ve read and understood the entirety of both books.
 Be sure to provide proper citations with page numbers.

-Your summer reading essay will be submitted to www.turnitin.com before September 8th.
+Your summer reading essay will be submitted to www.turnitin.com before the first day of school.

 If you do not have the handout from the end of the year with the class ID and password, please email Mr. Testa

 If you have trouble creating or submitting your work, email: firstname.lastname@example.org, however please do not frantically email me the last week in August.

 English 10 Honors Summer Reading